Wolfgang Lentz

 Otto Helmut Wolfgang Lentz (23 February 1900 – 8 December 1986) was a German scholar of Iranian studies.

 He specialized in Middle Iranian and New Persian dialects, as well as Turfan fragments, Iranian dialectology, and the interpretation of Zarathustra’s Gathas.
-From 1918 to 1923, he studied in Munich and Göttingen and was a student of Friedrich Carl Andreas.
+From 1918 to 1923, he studied at the Ludwig-Maximilians-Universität München and the University of Göttingen, and was a student of Friedrich Carl Andreas.
 From 1924 to 1942, he was a research assistant at the Royal Prussian Academy of Sciences in Berlin.
 In 1950, he became a lecturer in Iranian Studies at the Department of Near Eastern Language and Culture at the University of Hamburg.
 He later became a professor there.
 He retired in 1968, and died at the age of 86.